Gulzar Uddin Ahmed

-Gulzar Uddin Ahmed (গুলজার উদ্দিন আহমেদ), also known as Colonel Gulzar Ahmed, was the founding director of the intelligence wing and also served Additional Director General of Rapid Action Battalion.
-Until his death, he was a Colonel of the Bangladesh Army and also Sector Commander and Deputy Director General of Bangladesh Rifles.
+Gulzar Uddin Ahmed (গুলজার উদ্দিন আহমেদ), also known as Colonel Gulzar, was an officer of Bangladesh Army and former additional director of the intelligence wing of the Rapid Action Battalion.

 Career

-On 26 March 2004, when Rapid Action Battalion or RAB was founded, Ahmed was deputed from Bangladesh Army to the role of commanding officer of RAB-3 division.
-Mominullah David, Jubo Dal leader and accused in 31 criminal cases, was killed in a shootout with RAB officers under Ahmed's command in Malibagh in November 2004.
-Founder of Purbo Banglar Communist Party Mofakkhar Hossain, also known as Mahamud Hasan, shootout with RAB officers from RAB-3 in December 2004.
+On 26 March 2004, Ahmed was deputed to Rapid Action Battalion.
+Mominullah David, Jubodal leader and accused in 31 criminal cases, was killed in a shootout with RAB officers under Ahmed's command in Malibagh in November 2004.

-In 2005, the first intelligence wing of Rapid Action Battalion was formed and Ahmed was appointed to work as the chief intelligence wing of Rapid Action Battalion.
-He and Abdul Aziz Sarkar went to Taskforce for Interrogation Cell to interrogate Mufti Hannan over the 21 August 2004 Dhaka grenade attack in presence of Criminal Investigation Department officer Munshi Atiqur Rahman.
+In 2005, the first intelligence wing of the Rapid Action Battalion was formed, and Ahmed was designated chief of the intelligence wing of the Rapid Action Battalion.
+He and Abdul Aziz Sarkar went to the Taskforce for Interrogation Cell to interrogate Mufti Hannan over the 21 August 2004 Dhaka grenade attack in the presence of Criminal Investigation Department officer Munshi Atiqur Rahman.

 Ahmed was notable for anti-terrorism activity against religious extremism in Bangladesh.
-He was the mastermind of the operation in March 2006 which led to arrest of hundreds of Jamaat-ul-Mujahideen members, a Bangladeshi terrorist group, and 6 top leaders including Shaykh Abdur Rahman and Bangla Bhai.
+He was the mastermind of the operation in March 2006, which led to the arrest of hundreds of Jamaat-ul-Mujahideen members, a Bangladeshi terrorist group, and 6 top leaders, including Shaykh Abdur Rahman and Bangla Bhai.
 He led the operation to arrest Shaykh Abdur Rahman in Sylhet on 2 March 2006.
 He led the operation to arrest Bangla Bhai in Mymensingh on 2 March 2006.
-He led the raid that killed Shakil alias Mollah Omar (not to be confused with Mullah Omar of Afghanistan), bomb expert of Jamaat-ul-Mujahideen Bangladesh, in Comilla on 14 March 2006.
-His team also successfully captured large stock of explosives, nitric acid and grenades belonging to Jamaat-ul-Mujahideen in November 2008.
+He led the raid that killed Shakil, alias Mollah Omar, bomb expert of Jamaat-ul-Mujahideen Bangladesh, in Comilla on 14 March 2006.
+His team also captured a large stock of explosives, nitric acid, and grenades belonging to Jamaat-ul-Mujahideen in November 2008.
 His work against terrorism made him a "National Hero".

-In 2006, Ahmed was promoted to Colonel and was transferred to Bangladesh Rifles (BDR) currently known as Border Guards Bangladesh.
-Later, he was transferred to Rapid Action Battalion as additional director general.
-He reported the arrest of AKM Fazlul Haque Milon, former member of parliament from Bangladesh Nationalist Party, by RAB on corruption charges on 5 September 2007.
-He oversaw training of RAB in human rights from the British High Commission to Bangladesh.
+In 2006, Ahmed was promoted to colonel and was transferred to the Bangladesh Rifles (BDR), currently known as the Border Guards Bangladesh.
+Later, he was transferred to the Rapid Action Battalion as additional director general.
+He reported the arrest of AKM Fazlul Haque Milon, former member of parliament from the Bangladesh Nationalist Party, by RAB on corruption charges on 5 September 2007.
+He oversaw training of the RAB in human rights from the British High Commission to Bangladesh.

-In January 2009, Prime Minister Sheikh Hasina appointed him as the Sylhet Sector commander of Bangladesh Rifles (renamed as Border Guards Bangladesh).
-Rezanur Rahman Khan replaced him as Additional Director General of Rapid Action Battalion.
+In January 2009, Prime Minister Sheikh Hasina appointed him as the Sylhet sector commander of the Bangladesh Rifles.
+Rezanur Rahman Khan replaced him as additional director general of the Rapid Action Battalion.